On the Effectiveness of Transfer Learning for Code Search: Introduction

 \section{Introduction}

 \emph{Code search}, or \emph{code retrieval}, is the task of retrieving source code from a large code corpus given a natural language user query and can be an effective tool for software developers.
-It helps them to quickly find examples of how to implement a particular feature, find software libraries that provide specific functionality, navigate through their codebase, or even find pieces of source code that need to be changed to accommodate user concerns such as feature requests or bug fixes~\cite{ye_word_2016, palomba_recommending_2017}.
+It helps them to find examples of how to implement a particular feature quickly, discover software libraries that provide specific functionality, navigate through their codebase, or even find pieces of source code that need to be changed to accommodate user concerns such as feature requests or bug fixes~\cite{ye_word_2016, palomba_recommending_2017}.
 For example, a developer might search for \query{how to convert string to int in java} and the retrieval system returns a code snippet such as \code{int i = Integer.parseInt(intString);}.

-The goal of the retrieval system is to return source code snippets that are most relevant to the user query.
+The goal of code search is to return source code snippets that are most relevant to the user query.
 In other words, the semantics of source code should correspond to the semantics of the natural language query.
-Traditional retrieval systems are based on token matching, comparing the tokens in the search query with the tokens in the search corpus' documents and return those documents with the biggest overlap between query tokens and document tokens, which are often weighted by their frequency and inverse document frequency, or \emph{\acs{tf-idf}}~\cite{manning_introduction_2008}.
+Traditional retrieval systems are based on token matching, comparing the tokens in the search query with the tokens in the search corpus' documents and returning those documents with the biggest overlap between query and document tokens, which are often weighted by their frequency and inverse document frequency, or \emph{\acs{tf-idf}}~\cite{manning_introduction_2008}.
 This approach has proven helpful for matching natural language queries with natural language documents, such as books or web pages.
-However, when matching natural language queries with source code documents, it is less effective.
-One reason for this is that the tokens in the query do not necessarily match the tokens in the source code.
+However, when it is used to match natural language queries with source code documents is less effective.
+One reason for this is that the tokens in the query do not necessarily match those in the source code.
 For example, the query \query{read json data} would not find a method called \code{deserializeObjectFromString} even though it might be relevant to the query.
 This discrepancy between the query language and the language in the documents of the search corpus is referred to as \enquote{lexical gap}, or \enquote{heterogeneity gap}.